mazwat/mazwat.github.io/uml-ws.md

 ### 3. ACTIVITY Diagram for  Tetris

  - Consider the flow of differeny bricks
- - How and why are decision are made
+ - How and why are decision are made?
- - What are the start and end points of the activity
+ - What are the start and end points of the activity?

 ### 4. SEQUENCE Diagram of Guitar Hero

 - Remember to consider the various ways that the actor interacts with the controller and the system.
-- What the loops and the messaging within the system
+- What are the loops and the messaging within the system?

-### 5. STATE DIAGRAM
+### 5. Dark STATE Diagram

 -   Watch this video: [**shorturl.at/gpyD8**](shorturl.at/gpyD8)
 -   Identify the **states** of the  Cathedral Grave Warden